thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-My personal blog about Product Management, and Test Automation
+A blog about Product Management, Software Testing and Automated Testing.